 Beyond the transparency of the procedure issue, some of the “compromise amendments”4“Compromise amendments” stand for a package of amendments negotiated between political groups, before the official vote of the draft report in the committee responsible.
 The aim is to cover and replace the amendments tabled at the given stage of the procedure, in order to compromise on a common text geared to resolve the existing conflicts.
 If the negotiating team reaches an agreement, MEPs – sitting in the responsible committee – vote only on the compromise amendments, avoiding a long review of those amendments originally tabled.
 However if variances between political groups cannot be completely smoothened, MEPs can decide, at eleventh hours, not to vote on compromise amendments, but on the original ones., if they were adopted, would introduce legal loopholes on the Regulation, allowing companies to process without limits your data.
 As a consequence, La Quadrature du Net calls the LIBE members to:

-• reject compromise amendments made on article 65“1.
+- reject compromise amendments made on article 65“1.
 Processing of personal data shall be lawful only if and to the extent that at least one of the following applies:

 […]

-(f) processing is necessary for the purposes of the legitimate interests pursued by the a controller or in case of disclosure, by the third party to whom the data is disclosed, and which meet the reasonable expectations of the data subject based on his or her relationship with the controller, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
+(f) processing is necessary for the purposes of the legitimate interests pursued by theacontroller or in case of disclosure, by the third party to whom the data is disclosed, and which meet the reasonable expectations of the data subject based on his or her relationship with the controller, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
 This shall not apply to processing carried out by public authorities in the performance of their tasks.”

-and 206(58a) Profiling based solely on the processing of pseudonymous data should be presumed not to significantly affect the interests, rights or freedoms of the data subject.
-Where profiling, whether based on a single source of pseudonymous data or on the aggregation of pseudonymous data from different sources, permits the controller to attribute pseudonymous data to a specific data subject, the processed data should no longer be considered to be pseudonymous.
+This amendment may turn the “legitimate interest” exception into the main legal basis for processing, depriving citizens of any prior control (such as explicit consent) over how their personal data are processed. and 206“(58a) Profiling based solely on the processing of pseudonymous data should be presumed not to significantly affect the interests, rights or freedoms of the data subject.
+Where profiling, whether based on a single source of pseudonymous data or on the aggregation of pseudonymous data from different sources, permits the controller to attribute pseudonymous data to a specific data subject, the processed data should no longer be considered to be pseudonymous.”

 This recital would void any protection against profiling based on “pseudonymous” data.
 But “pseudonymous” data may still be easily attached to data subjects through further processing.
-Thus, any profiling based on such data must stay under data subjects’ control.
+Thus, any profiling based on such data must stay under data subjects’ control., - adopt amendments 99 to 102 for article 6, and amendments 158 to 165 and amendment 1593 for article 20.

 A lot of other compromise amendments reached by members of the different political groups in LIBE are actually good.
 For instance those providing that consent must be explicit, that data must be fairly processed or that citizens must keep them under their control; but these good compromise amendments could be almost useless if the compromise amendments made on Article 6 and 20 are adopted.